GLACIS·EU AI Act series·General Counsel·Updated April 2026

 What are the key dates General Counsel should track?

 February 2, 2025: Prohibited AI practices banned.
 August 2, 2025: GPAI model obligations apply.
 August 2, 2026: High-risk AI system requirements in full effect.
 August 2, 2027: Extended deadline for certain medical AI devices.
-The Colorado AI Act takes effect February 1, 2026.
+The Colorado AI Act takes effect June 30, 2026.

 How should we handle AI systems from US-based vendors?

 Vendor location doesn’t determine compliance obligations—deployment location and affected individuals do.
 If you deploy a US vendor’s AI system in the EU or it affects EU residents, the EU AI Act applies.
-Your vendor contracts must address EU-specific obligations, and you should verify vendors can support your compliance needs (documentation, conformity evidence, incident notification).
+The vendor contracts must address EU-specific obligations, and you should verify vendors can support your compliance needs (documentation, conformity evidence, incident notification).

 What’s the relationship between GDPR and AI Act enforcement?